Pros and Cons of Indie Record Labels You Need to Know

 (For a list of record labels to work with, check out our post on Indie Record Labels Accepting Demos)

 Thumbs Down (The Cons)

 While small indie labels offer the boutique treatment that bigger labels might not, it can also mean you’re sharing the space with other artists on their roster.
 If you find it difficult to trouble-shoot problems or get over a creative slump without a constant mentor, it may be difficult to find your balance with an indie label.
 When it comes to publicity and marketing, an indie label may not have the strings to pull or the money to throw around either.
 Which brings us to the next “thumbs down”...

-Keep in mind, while larger record labels have money to throw around, they also excel in taking as much money as possible from YOU to pay back their expenses.
-With contracts like the 360 Deal, they can dip their fingers in all of your revenue streams, from social media to merchandise.
+Keep in mind, while major companies have money to throw around, they also excel in taking as much money as possible from YOU to pay back their expenses.
+With contracts like the 360 Deal, they can dip their fingers not just in music sales, but in all of your revenue streams, from social media to merchandise.
 While indie record labels have a smaller profit margin, they will rarely do that.

 Aside from money, this is undoubtedly one of the biggest hang-ups about indie record labels.
-The bigger labels have the connections and the resources to boost their roster of artists, even if it comes at the cost of more financial control.
+A major record company will have the connections and the resources to boost their roster of artists, even if it comes at the cost of more financial control.
 While an indie record label would definitely have their finger on the pulse of trends and access to the grassroots market, a big record label has more pull and weight for getting your name out there as fast as possible.

 While it’s ultimately up to you where you want your musical path to go, we have the tools to help you get there.
-Just click the link to get a free copy of the following contracts that every artist needs: Work for Hire Agreement, Songwriting Splits Sheet, and Cue Sheet (for Sync Placements).
+Check out the Indie Vault to get a free copy of the following contracts that every artist needs: Work for Hire Agreement, Songwriting Splits Sheet, and Cue Sheet (for Sync Placements).